matthias-p-nowak/figulus/README.md

 [MuJS](https://mujs.com/) is small.
 It has chunks, which allows the split of code into several files.
 It is fast.
-*MuJS* is open source and licensed under a custom license, which is quite permissible.
+*MuJS* is open source and licensed under an [ISC license](https://opensource.org/license/isc-license-txt), which is quite permissible.
 *MuJS* like *C* does not comprise more than a few simple functions, but easily can be extended.

 ## Build Data structure